XamarinUniversity/build2018-labs/lab1/README.md

 6. That method is async, so apply the `async` and `await` keywords.

-6. Since we want the page to know about the selected `NoteEntry`, pass it into the constructor - you will need to modify the constructor of the `NoteEntryEditPage` to take this and cache it into a private field.
+6. Since we want the page to know about the selected `NoteEntry`, pass it into the constructor; you will need to modify the constructor of the `NoteEntryEditPage` to take this and cache it into a private field.

 ```csharp
 private async void OnItemTapped(object sender, ItemTappedEventArgs e)